-It produces fair to good quality fruit in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 19 °C, annual highs of 22 to 34 °C, annual rainfall of 700 to 1400 mm and a dry season of 8 months or less.
+Fig trees produce fair to good quality fruit in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 7 to 19 °C, annual highs of 20 to 35 °C, annual rainfall of 600 to 1500 mm and a dry season of 7 months or less.

-Figs can also be produced in hot, arid areas with annual rainfall of less than 700 mm if irrigated, as well as in areas with annual rainfall above 1400 mm if the rains fall in autumn to winter and the spring to summer period is relatively dry, such as occurs in the Hawaiian islands.
+Figs can also be cultivated in hot, arid areas with annual rainfall of less than 600 mm if irrigated, as well as in high rainfall areas if the rains fall in autumn to winter and the spring to summer period is relatively dry, such as occurs in the Hawaiian islands.
 However, spring to summer rainfall is more often the norm in subtropical and tropical areas.

 New plants are usually started from cuttings, but air-layering or circumposing techniques can also be used, with varying success.
 Vegetatively propagated plants start bearing fruit at around two to three years old.

 Good results have been obtained with cuttings of mature bud-wood around one to three years old, 1 to 1.5 cm (0.4 to 0.6 in) in diameter and 30 cm (12 in) in length.
-These are taken from selected trees in the spring, dipped cut end in a rooting hormone and placed in seedling containers with a moistened, free-draining potting mix.
-They are then covered, both cuttings and container, with a clear plastic pavilion and are kept in a sheltered, shaded place until they have developed a good root system, after which they are transplanted to the garden or orchard.
+These are taken from selected trees in the spring, dipped cut-end in a rooting hormone and placed in seedling containers with a moistened, free-draining potting mix.
+They are then covered, both cuttings and container, with a clear plastic pavilion and kept sheltered and shaded until they have developed a root system, after which they are transplanted to the garden or orchard.

 Non-pollinated varieties and those that have a closed or small eye-opening at the base of the fruit are recommended for tropical areas.
-Fruit with a large eye-opening encourage the development of fungal disease and should be avoided.
+Fruit with a large eye-opening encourages the development of fungal disease and are therefore not suitable.